-I’m like a lot of fall-loving Americans: I ADORE HALLOWEEN.
-I’m one of those wimpy folks, however, who doesn’t like the scary aspects; rather, I like the pumpkins, the haystacks, the fruits of the harvest, and the autumn leaves.
+I’m like a lot of autumn-loving Americans: I ADORE HALLOWEEN.
+I’m one of those wimpy folks, however, who doesn’t like the scary aspects.
+Rather, I like the pumpkins, the haystacks, the fruits of the harvest, and the autumn leaves.
 (YES, there are deciduous trees in California whose leaves turn color!).

 The awesome thing is that kids do climb the steps; it’s the parents who stay below.

 But I will admit: in the last few years, I haven’t exactly made it worth their trip.
 When we first moved here, I, too, believed no one would come, so I just got some organic lollipops from Trader Joe’s and thought that praising the kids (and sending them off with a few lollipops) would make it worth their journey.
 But last year, I realized I was wrong.

 While down at street level with a number of costumed friends for a party we were throwing (that hadn’t yet made its way into the house), some kids were passing by, and one pointed up to my house.
 He said to his friend with great indignation: “Oh man!
 I climbed all the way up those stairs last year, and all I got was a lousy lollipop.”
 I was horrified (and actually very amused).
 I was also determined to change my reputation.

 I can’t say I’ve gone all out this year, because I did buy those organic lollipops again.
 (Maybe it’s just an excuse for me to buy — and eat them.)
 But I also baked chocolate cupcakes with buttercream frosting (from The Joy of Vegan Baking, of course) — that I tinted orange.

 Once finished, I lamented that I have no Halloween-y decorations to top the cupcakes with, so my quick-thinking self made a dash for the fridge in which I had leftover Chocolate Haystacks a friend had brought to our Halloween party the night before.